by C.A. Chicoine

-He caught up to them.
-But by this point, there were only a few vehicles flying over head–mostly freighters and passenger shuttles.
+He caught up with them.
+But by this point, there were only a few vehicles flying overhead–mostly freighters and passenger shuttles.
 He’d fly up just enough to catch their blip on his radar, and then he’d duck back down–all the while dodging trees and mountain ledges.

 Resch landed his spinner far enough out of view of the house, but within walking distance.